taskcluster/scrum/sprints/20200928-private-deployments/sprint-retrospective.md

 * Reviewing RFCs (i.e. big changes) takes a long time
   * Also review by multiple people is required.
   * Cycle time and number of cycles to decide an RFC is generally unknown at the outset, so it's not something we should be trying to accomplish within the framework of a sprint.
-    * *HOWEVER*, if someone is responsible for writing an RFC, this should be factored in to sprint planning and fewer available story points should be alotted.
+    * *HOWEVER*, if someone *is* responsible for writing an RFC, this should be factored in to sprint planning and fewer available story points should be alotted.

 ## Process changes for next sprint
 * Don’t anticipate needs of Firefox CI
-  * ACTION: plan for Taskcluster and community needs only
+  * **ACTION**: plan for Taskcluster and community needs only
 * First implementation doesn’t need to make it to production
-  * ACTION: gauge experience with code area and budget time to learn and make mistakes
+  * **ACTION**: gauge experience with code area and budget time to learn and make mistakes
-  * ACTION: Change one service or API at a time
+  * **ACTION**: Change one service or API at a time
 * Structure epics for better parallelism
-  * ACTION: leverage existing blocking functionality in zenhub
+  * **ACTION**: leverage existing blocking functionality in zenhub
-  * ACTION: add extra story points for big changes
+  * **ACTION**: add extra story points for big changes
-  * ACTION: RFCs should be written outside the sprint process because the amount of time required to review and iterate is hard to predict
+  * **ACTION**: RFCs should be written outside the sprint process because the amount of time required to review and iterate is hard to predict